mattbellis/Siena-College-CSIS-200/LAUNCHING_JUPYTER_NOTEBOOK.md

 # Mac
 ## Anaconda Launcher
-* Open the Anaconda Launcher (can use Search to find it if you don't have the icon.
+* Open the Anaconda Launcher (can use Search to find it if you don't have the icon).
 * Select ipython-notebook and either Install or Launch

 ## Terminal